 Mr. Abousleiman’s experience also includes advising clients on complex sovereign and corporate international debt restructurings, consent solicitations and exchange offers across emerging markets.
 One of his most notable matters involved establishing the platform for restructuring the sovereign debt of the former Yugoslavia in order to reallocate the defaulted debt among its successor countries.

 In Chambers UK, 2017, Mr. Abousleiman is praised as "an excellent strategic thinker" with a "broad expertise of the regional markets," who "considers all the international regulatory implications."
-He is also noted as a leading lawyer in IFLR1000's 2017 guide.
+He is also noted as a leading lawyer in IFLR1000's 2017 guide and in Chambers Global, 2017 for capital markets in the Middle East and for corporate and finance in Lebanon.
 Mr. Abousleiman is ranked in Chambers Global, 2016, where he is described as “a well-known and active figure in the capital markets sphere, [who] enjoys a particularly impressive profile for his work on debt deals.
-Sources appreciate that he is not your typical legal adviser - he combines the legal and financial sides to help the product move forward, and he has a very good understanding of the [Middle East] region."
+Sources appreciate that he is "not your typical legal adviser - he combines the legal and financial sides to help the product move forward, and he has a very good understanding of the [Middle East] region."
 He was one of the finalists for the Financial Times Legal Innovator of the Year 2015, hailed as a “driving force behind legal work in capital markets in the Middle East”.
 He also led the team that won the Financial Times Most Innovative Law Firms for Finance Law Award 2015.
 He is ranked in Chambers UK, 2016 for debt capital markets in the UK, with clients citing "a very responsive lawyer who produces high-quality work."
 He is mentioned for his work in the emerging markets and in debt and equity capital markets in the 2015 and 2016 editions of The Legal 500 UK, where he is described as "excellent" and an "impressive individual with a proven track record" and is ranked in Chambers Global, 2015 as a standout figure abroad for his corporate work in Lebanon and debt and equity capital markets in the Middle East.
 Clients commented that "he is conscious of risk and our expectations.
 He has a superb knowledge of the environment and framework, and is very professional and very comprehensive in his approach."
 He is also recognized in Chambers UK, 2015 and Chambers Europe, 2015 for debt capital markets in the UK, with sources citing "the global nature of his advice, his broad expertise in international regulatory, and his extensive and in-depth knowledge."
 He was ranked in Chambers Global, 2014 for debt and equity capital markets Middle East-wide, for UK debt capital markets and as an expert based abroad for Lebanon corporate/commercial.
 Described as "a significant force" the directory says that "Everyone knows of him.
 He's a market leader.”
 He is ranked as a leading individual for banking and finance in Lebanon in The Legal 500 EMEA, 2015 and is mentioned for his work in debt and equity capital markets and in the emerging markets in The Legal 500 UK, 2015, being described as ‘excellent’.
 He is praised for his work in debt capital markets and emerging markets in The Legal 500 UK, 2014, with the directory citing his "extensive and in-depth knowledge of legal and regulatory issues."
 He is also recommended for debt capital markets in Chambers UK, 2014, which states that Mr. Abousleiman is “especially adept at advising on transactions in North Africa and the Middle East, and in Lebanon in particular.”
 He is "appreciated for the relationships and the experience” that he brings to matters.
 Mr. Abousleiman is recommended for his work in debt capital markets and in the emerging markets in The Legal 500 UK, 2013.
 Chambers UK, 2013 highlights his “strong reputation amongst peers for his work in Eastern Europe and the Middle East” and his “expertise in cross-border debt and equity transactions.”
 Chambers Global, 2013 highlights his work “advising on some of the most significant sovereign debt transactions in the emerging markets, with a particular focus upon the Middle East market.”